How many immigrants are in Alaska?

 Alaska residents were foreign-born

-The number of foreign-born residents in Alaska increased from 48.4K in 2011 to 57.9K in 2021.
-This growth occurred alongside changes in the native-born population due to births, deaths, and migration.
-Analyzing the foreign-born share of the total population offers a clearer understanding of these demographics.
-In 2021, the foreign-born population in Alaska was 7.9%, lower than the national average of 13.6%, and up from 6.9% in 2011.
+The number of foreign-born residents in Alaska grew from 50.8K in 2013 to 54.6K in 2023.
+This increase occurred alongside changes in the native-born population due to births, deaths, and people moving.
+Analyzing the foreign-born share of the total population provides a better view of these demographics.
+In Alaska, the foreign-born share of the population was 7.4% in 2023, lower than the US overall at 14.3%, and up from 6.9% in the state since 2013.

 Subscribe to get unbiased, data-driven insights sent to your inbox weekly.

-In 2021, the metro areas in the US with the highest and lowest shares of foreign-born populations were: Miami-Fort Lauderdale-Pompano Beach, FL at 41.2% (highest) and Beckley, WV at 0.8% (lowest).
-In Alaska, the highest and lowest were: Anchorage, AK at 9% and Fairbanks, AK at 5.1%, respectively.
+From 2018 to 2022, the metro areas (with data) in the US with the highest and lowest foreign-born population share were: Miami-Fort Lauderdale-Pompano Beach, FL at 41.5% foreign-born (highest) and Beckley, WV at 0.9% foreign-born (lowest).
+The highest and lowest among the metro areas in or connected to Alaska were: Anchorage, AK at 8.8% foreign-born (highest) and Fairbanks, AK at 5.3% foreign-born (lowest).